Flow table test of concrete: Procedure, Calculation, Limits

 The glide desk check measures the consistency and workability of sparkling concrete.
 The concrete sample is placed in a mold on the flow table, and the table is lifted and dropped repeatedly through a specified height of 15mm using a mechanical device.
 The spread diameter of the concrete after a specific number of drops is measured as an indicator of workability and consistency.
 A higher spread diameter indicates better flow and workability.

-Conducting the Flow Table Test
+Conducting the Flow Table Test:

 Flow table test of concrete